sandialabs/WecOptTool/.github/RELEASING.md

 * Title the release with the [version number](https://semver.org/) preceded by a `v`, e.g., `v1.0.0`.
 Nothing else should go in the title.
 * Tag the release using the same name as the *Title*.
 * Click on *Generate release notes*.
-This adds the PR messages and contributers.
+This adds the PR messages and contributors.
 Ideally nothing more is needed, but might require minor editing/formatting.
 * Select the *Create a discussion* checkmark and mark as *Announcement*.
-Add anouncement message.

 This will trigger the PyPI, Conda, and GH-Pages build and deploy.